kylpo/dev-playbook/platforms/Windows-vs-MacOS.md

 ## Mac has, Windows doesn't
 - Widgets
-- keyboard shortcut standards for preferences `cmd ,`
 - Standardized app toolbar (that lives in Menubar)
-    - all options searchable with `cmd ?`
+- Keyboard shortcut standards for preferences (`cmd ,`), menu search (`cmd ?`)
     - Power-user modifier key for menus: hold down `option` when a menu option is visible
 - Spotlight to easily preview content before officially opening
 - App store with desktop-quality apps
     - though Windows just opened up their store to desktop apps
 - Bash built in

 ## Windows has, Mac doesn't
+- Touch-capable
 - Gaming
     - And a focus of the OS with the recently added Game Bar
 - Window manager via hotkeys